canro91/canro91.github.io/_posts/2022-02-21-CaseSensitiveSearchSQLServer.md

 In SQL Server, collations provide sorting rules and case and accent sensitivity for our data.
 For example, when we use an ORDER BY, the sort order of our results depends on the database collation.

-Find the database collation on the Database Properties option under the Maintenance menu.
+In SQL Server Management Studio, we find a database collation after clicking on the database Properties and then on General.
+It's under the Maintenance section.

 Here's mine.

-{% include image.html name="DatabaseProperties.png" alt="SQL Server database properties" caption="SQL Server database properties" width="600px" %}
+{% include image.html name="DatabaseProperties.png" alt="SQL Server database properties" caption="SQL Server database properties" width="800px" %}

 **The default collation for English is SQL_Latin1_General_CP1_CI_AS.
 This is a case-insensitive collation.**